-We are pleased to present Magento Enterprise Edition 2.1.2.
+We are pleased to present Magento Commerce (formerly Enterprise Edition) 2.1.2.
 This release includes security enhancements and several functional fixes.

 Backward-incompatible changes are documented in Magento 2.1 backward incompatible changes.

 Magento 2.1.2 contains multiple bug fixes and enhancements, including

 Support for PHP 7.0.4 and 5.6.5.
 This release supports PHP 5.6.5 and above instead of 5.6.x.